zubair001/Announcement_Board/README.md

 This is the frontend part of Announcement Board application.

+## Technologies
+The following technologies have been used:
+        - React
+        - JavaScript
+        - Ant Design (UI Library)

 ## Available Scripts
 In the project directory, first you need to install node modules by running
 ### `npm install`